santa-monica-beach-restoration-pilot-project - beach-habitat

 Restoration Results

-The restoration site was seeded with native southern California coastal beach species, including beautiful flowering sand verbena and beach evening primrose.
+2016’s restoration site was seeded with native southern California coastal beach species, including beautiful flowering sand verbena and beach evening primrose.
 Today, small dune hummocks are slowly forming that stand one to three feet tall.

-The plant palette also included sea scale and beach bur, both of which are low-profile and help form miniature sand dunes.
-The presence of these vegetated small dune hummocks will allow for invertebrates and local shorebirds to make use of this previously uninhabitable space.
+The plant palette also included sea scale and beach bur, both of which are low-profile and help form miniature dunes.
+The presence of these vegetated small dune hummocks will allow invertebrates and local shorebirds to make use of this previously uninhabitable space.
 Similar beach restorations have been successfully conducted along the California coastline, such as at Surfers Point in Ventura.

 Ongoing Monitoring and Maintenance